Your Guide to Student Loan Debt

 If you or your child is planning to obtain a bachelor’s degree, you may be wondering: Does it matter whether I attend community college first or go straight to a university if I still need to attend college for four years?

-In-state Tuition Is Cheaper
+In-State Tuition Is Cheaper

 Private Universities Cost More

-Living Accommodations Are Costly
+Living Accommodations Are Expensive

 Investing in a College Savings Plan